 - 4 Tbsp olive oil (or coconut oil)

 - 1/4 tsp each sea salt and pepper

-- 1 large bunch fresh dill, lightly chopped (about 1/2 cup)
+- 1 large bunch fresh dill (lightly chopped // 1 large bunch yields ~1/2 cup)

-- Preheat oven to 375 degrees F and line a baking sheet with parchment paper or foil.
+- Preheat oven to 375 degrees F (190 C) and line a baking sheet with parchment paper or foil.
 Lightly spray with non-stick spray.

 - Rinse and scrub sweet potatoes and remove any dark spots.
 Then dice into 1-inch cubes and add to a large mixing bowl.

 - Dice onion into rings and add to the bowl as well, along with the garlic cloves.
 Add olive oil and toss.
 Then season with salt, pepper and dill and toss again until well coated.
 Add to baking sheet in a single layer (use more baking sheets, as needed, if increasing batch size).